 The housing should be sufficiently rigid not to deform when you mount the stator in place.
-The inner diameter of the FMI852001 housing should be such as to comply with the ISO 75 H7 tolerance for the outer diameter of the stator.
+The inner diameter of the FMI852001 housing should be such as to comply with the ISO 75 H7 tolerance for the outer diameter of the stator (see also Figure 2-2).
 On the inside, the housing should have a shoulder perpendicular to the stator mounting position.
 The shoulder is required to provide a clearance between the housing bottom and the stator lamination stack.
 For the FMI852001 frameless motor, the clearance should be at least 4 mm.